dmazin/dmazin.github.io/_posts/2023-09-19-papa-memorial.md

 In July, he messaged me to say that he had an unexpected layover in London tomorrow, and we should meet up.
 So I took Eamon and met him at Gatwick airport.
 We took the train together to Brighton, a beach town, and I took papa to a seafood shack I had been hoping to show him.

 Of course, papa didn’t order mussels or crab like I intended.
 He ordered something called jellied eel, which I think even most British people would agree is revolting.
 Papa made a mission to eat all five eels, convincing me the entire time that they were actually delicious and that I should try one.
+(I did – it wasn't that good!)

 After that we chased Eamon around on the beach for a bit and took the train to Gatwick and said goodbye.
 All in all, I think we spent three hours together.

-I came home that day, and I thought: One day papa will die.
+I came home that day, and I thought: one day papa will die.
 And I will wish that I could spend just three more hours with him.
 And I knew, even then, somehow, that those three hours in Brighton were exactly that.

 Finally, I’d like to say something to mama.
 Mama, I have lost my father, but you have lost your partner.
 I feel your pain.
 At the same time, despite your pain, this week you have been a source of strength, stability, and comfort.
 Thank you mama.